 But if trends really are a pendulum, we may yet see the return of heroism and sincerity on its own terms, rather than feeling obliged to show up disguised in sarcasm and defensive irony.

-Especially if The Rock has anything to say about it.
+Especially if the Avengers have anything to say about it.